NeuralEnsemble/elephant/doc/contribute.rst

 2. Open a `pull request <https://github.com/NeuralEnsemble/elephant/pulls>`_.
     Then we will guide you through the process of merging your code into Elephant.

 That's all!
-We'll guide you with the pull request process.
+We're happy to assist you throughout the process of contributing.

 If you experience any problems during one of the steps below, please contact us and we'll help you.